-In this first edition, we highlight the different nature of OUA students; we outline the new ways OUA is recognising teaching excellence; and we are providing information on our forth coming Higher Education Market Opportunities Overview.
+In this first edition of Reach, we highlight the different nature of OUA students; we outline a new way OUA is recognising teaching excellence; and we provide information on our forthcoming Higher Education Market Opportunities Overview.

 As Australia’s leading marketplace for online higher education, OUA’s portfolio of partner universities represents a unique network of online practitioners, expertise and innovation.
-Through this newsletter we hope to increase awareness and enhance access to opportunities to this network.
+Through this newsletter we hope to increase awareness and enhance access to opportunities available via this network.

 While the majority of students studying on-campus tend to be school leavers, OUA students are different.

-The demographic is older, and almost a half being in full-time employment and 70% in some form of active employment.
+The demographic is older, with almost half being in full-time employment and 70% in some form of active employment.

 Graph: Comparison of OUA and on-campus students by age